South Barrington REBUILD: Finding life after loss

 - Compelling, practical large-group teaching from a team of therapists, pastors, and teachers who have navigated their own seasons of loss

-- Spiritual guidance for understanding how to connect with God in relationship to your loss
+- Insight for how to connect spiritually through your loss

 To learn more about REBUILD or to volunteer, email REBUILD Director Leigh Carlson.